MMarieSchuckart/Masters_Thesis/analysis/README.md

 (I'll add functions for the GSS stats parts later)

-## Scripts with "TESTDATEN" in the filename:
-I only have a single test dataset for writing my scripts so Julius sent me a few datasets from another study (?) that also contain tremor data.
-I used those to test the GSS scripts.
-All scripts with TESTDATEN in front are scripts for reading them in or preprocessing them.

 ## Contents of the old scripts

 ### Reading in and preprocessing data: